 Music is a birthright, and whether you believe it or not, we're all musical beings.
 If you don't agree, read John Blacking's How Musical is Man? and (if you can overlook the sexist title) you'll probably change your mind.
 Music is one of the most joyous and cathartic things we can do, whether it's listening or playing.
 One of the missions of Sol-Ut Press is to help people experience music more deeply by understanding it better.

 In pursuit of this goal Sol-Ut Press frequently makes our books available in their entirety for free as eBooks, both in PDF and Kindle formats.
 We have given away over 1.5 million PDFs since 2001.
-In our last big giveaway--August, 2014--we gave away 11,162 Kindle editions of two of our most popular titles, Basic Music Theory, and The Practice of Practice.
+In our last big giveaway we gave 11,162 Kindle editions of two of our most popular titles, Basic Music Theory, and The Practice of Practice.

 Want to be notified of our next giveaway?
 Sign up below.
 Your e-mail will never be used for spam, and will never be sold or divulged for any reason.